Do Not Be Fooled

 If you’ve read any of my other blogs, you know which direction this one is going.

 DO NOT BE FOOLED!
-Most illnesses and disease are NOT caused by genetics!
+Disease is NOT caused by genetics!

 Yes, you may get some things from your parents such as your hair color and mannerisms.
 You also may have a family history of cancer and this scares the heck out of you!